top of page

 Niacinamide is a kind of Vitamin B3, as research has shown that it can improve skin elasticity by fading fine lines.
 It can also help fade dark spots and strengthen your skin barrier by locking in moisture.

-You'll love Paula's Choice 10% Niacinamide Booster as you can use it on its own or mix it with other products, plus it has Vitamin C.
+You'll love Paula's Choice CLINICAL 20% Niacinamide Vitamin B3 Concentrated Face Serum, as you can use it on its own or mix it with other products, plus it has Vitamin C.

 bottom of page